 The console itself does not adjust the machine’s resistance in any way.
 However, it has Up/Down level controls to correlate the data with the selected resistance level.
-For example, if you choose level 3 on the water tank, you should also choose level 3 on the console to provide a more accurate watt and calorie reading.
+So, for example, if you choose level 3 on the water tank, you should also choose level 3 on the console to provide a more accurate watt and calorie reading.

 Bluetooth connectivity is available on this fitness console.
 It is also compatible with the First Degree Fitness rowing app available for iOS and smart Android devices.
 Therefore, you can install this app on your smartphone, sync it with the fitness console for workout history tracking, set goals for your workouts, etc.

 The fitness console is battery-powered, and it requires two D-type batteries, which come included with the rower.
 It begins recording your metrics when it detects activity on the rower.
 It also automatically powers off after 5 minutes of inactivity on the rower.

 The water tank unit comes pre-assembled.
 However, the rest of the rower requires user assembly.
 Therefore, you will have to connect the two rails to the water tank unit, the rail stabilizer board, the seat, and the transport wheels.

 This shouldn’t take more than 30 minutes of your time.
 The manual provides clear assembly instructions, and all the necessary tools come included with the machine.